gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 setup process must be completed in the documented order.
 Before attempting the steps in this stage, [complete all prior stages](README.md#using-omnibus-gitlab).

-The basic steps of configuring a secondary node are:

-1. replicate required configurations between the primary and the secondaries;
-1. configure a second, tracking database on each secondary;
-1. start GitLab on the secondary node's machine.
+The basic steps of configuring a secondary node are to replicate required configurations between the primary and the secondaries; to configure a tracking database on each secondary; and to start GitLab on the secondary node.

 You are encouraged to first read through all the steps before executing them in your testing/production environment.